 As can be seen on the map at the right, lightning can strike anyplace.
-Obviously, some areas are much more active than others - in fact Florida is usually considered the "lightning capitol" of the world - second only perhaps to some areas of Australia.
+Obviously, some areas are much more active than others - in fact, Florida is usually considered the "lightning capital" of the world - second only perhaps to some areas of Australia.
 This map does not show the relative intensity, so it can be a little misleading.
-Although the Southwest does not rate that high in the total number of strikes, some of the largest strikes ever recorded are from that area due to the sometimes violent updrafts from the super heated desert floor.
+Although the Southwest does not rate that high in the total number of strikes, some of the largest strikes ever recorded are from that area due to the sometimes violent updrafts from the super-heated desert floor.

 What Kind of Damage can Lightning Cause?